hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_close_up_of_a_butterfly_on_a_flower_e9506ccb-c2eb-4337-9e7a-3f4b6bc77b7e-0_1.content.md

 <!--font:Montserrat-->

-# Nature on Screen: Butterfly Background
+# Screen Nature: Butterfly Backdrop

 Welcome to our website, where you can find stunning backgrounds for your phone or desktop that will transport you to the beauty of nature.
 Our latest addition is a close-up image of a butterfly on a flower that will add a touch of elegance to your digital life.